 Hikers will find arches and lava caves on Snow Canyon’s other trails.
 Some trails are only open during the winter, making Snow Canyon a great off-season destination.

 Snow Canyon’s single paved road on moderate terrain and mild winter temperatures make it a good destination for families on bikes.
 Bike in from the city nearby or use the parking lot just outside the Snow Canyon State Park fee station.

 Don’t forget to bring your camera to Snow Canyon State Park.
 Whether you are a serious photographer with the talent to turn nature into art, or a casual one (like me) who just wants to document a fun family day, Snow Canyon can deliver.
 If you spend enough time in the park, away from the crowds, you’re sure to spot wildlife.
 Endangered desert tortoises and gila monsters make their home here, among many other desert species.

 We visited Snow Canyon State Park during Spring Break, when St. George is at full capacity, but the crowds at Snow Canyon weren’t bad.
 I’m sure we weren’t the only out-of-town visitors, but I got the feeling that Snow Canyon is where the locals hang out, leaving nearby Zion National Park to the tourists.
 Now that we’re in on this St. George secret, we’ll be sure to return.

 Need a place to stay?
 I generally stay at the Hilton Garden Inn or Comfort Inn near the convention center, but there are many great hotels and vacation rentals in St. George to choose from.
 I really enjoyed the family-sized condos at Coral Springs Resort, which is nearer to Zion National Park.
 Check rates and reviews at TripAdvisor or HomeAway.com.

 Need a rental car?
 You will need your own car or a rental to get around St. George.
 Public transportation is limited.
-Use CarRentals.com to find the best rates from dozens of top name agencies.
+Find the best rates from dozens of agencies at RentalCars.com.